moryba/Beth-project/README.md

  - args: arguments passed to this process (list of dictionaries)

- - sus: label (0/1) for suspicious activity (integer)
+ - sus: label (0/1) for suspicious activity (integer) We'll try to create a model that could classify the suspicious activities.

     - Training
     <div style="text-align:center"><img src="pics/train_suspicious_plot.png"></div>